zoylendt/zoylendt.github.io/content/Writing/numbers test.md

 ---
 title: Numbers Test
 subtitle:
 description:
 permalink:
 date: 2025-11-09
 publishDate: 2025-11-09
-updated: 2025-11-09
+updated: 2026-03-09
 draft: false
 publish: true
 tags:
   - test
 ---

-This is for testing the pririty of directories when resolving linked files.
+This is for testing the priority of directories when resolving linked files.

 Here is a number linked: